- Current Version

 The Flowla card is not showing data for a linked Opportunity for all users

-ApiKey - Value: Copy your API key from Flowla → Settings → Integrations → Salesforce → Settings & more
+ApiKey, Value = your API key from Flowla → Integrations → Salesforce → Settings & more - Click Save, then refresh the Opportunity page

 Only one specific user cannot see Flowla room data on Opportunities (other users are fine)